Anglican Communion: Provinces

 The Church of Ireland serves both Northern Ireland and the Republic of Ireland and the Anglican Church of Korea serves South Korea and, theoretically, North Korea.
 Indian Anglicanism is divided into the Church of North India, and the Church of South India.
 The Diocese in Europe (formally the Diocese of Gibraltar in Europe), in the Province of Canterbury, is also present in Portugal and Spain.
 The Episcopal Church, USA-affiliated Convocation of Episcopal Churches in Europe has affiliates in Austria, Belgium, France, Georgia, Germany and Italy.

 The Anglican Communion, which currently is experiencing impaired communion and division, consists of forty-two autonomous provinces each with its own primate and governing structure and of five extra-provincials under the metropolitan authority of the Archbishop of Canterbury.
 These provinces may take the form of national churches (such as in Canada, Uganda, or Japan) or a collection of nations (such as the West Indies, Central Africa, or Southeast Asia).
+The Anglican Communion Office claims at least 90 million members.
 The Church of England Yearbook reported 93,511,730 members of the Anglican Communion in 2024.

-Excluding the United churches in South Asia, the World Christian Database estimated that the Anglican Communion had 94,613,000 members in 2020 with 63,497,000 in Africa, 23,322,000 in Europe, 3,698,000 in Oceania, 2,219,000 in North America, 958,000 in Latin America, and 909,000 in Asia.
-The United Churches in South Asia include over 4,500,000 in South India, 2,300,000 in North India, 1,900,000 in Pakistan, and 22,600 in Bangladesh.
+Excluding the United churches in South Asia, the World Christian Database, published in 2021 and produced by the Center for the Study of Global Christianity at Gordon-Conwell Theological Seminary, and the World Christian Encyclopedia, published in 2020 by Edinburgh University Press, estimated that there were approximately 97,399,000 Anglicans in 2020 with 63,556,000 in Africa, 24,400,000 in Europe, 4,565,000 in Oceania, 2,689,000 in Northern America, 1,230,000 in Asia, and 959,000 in Latin America.

+The United Churches in South Asia include over 5,000,000 in South India, 2,300,000 in North India, 1,900,000 in Pakistan, and 22,600 in Bangladesh.